kaanbozbek/AKS/README.md

 2. **Graylog Deployment**

 First off all we need to deploy mongodb and elasticsearch then graylog.
 We can use helm or manually install with manifests yamls.
-We go by the second option as below.
+I go by the second option as below.
+Also, I seperated 60Gi as PV for Graylog.

 ![App GW](https://github.com/kaanbozbek/AKS/blob/main/images/Pods2.png)
 ![App GW](https://github.com/kaanbozbek/AKS/blob/main/images/Pods.png)